welldone-cloud/aws-lint-iam-policies/README.md

 2. AWS IAM Access Analyzer checks for public access, which test whether resource-based policies grant unrestricted public access (e.g., to S3 buckets, SQS queues, etc.).
 This is closer described [here](https://docs.aws.amazon.com/access-analyzer/latest/APIReference/API_CheckNoPublicAccess.html).

 3. Custom policy checks that report on trust relationships to other AWS accounts and to identity providers.
-Please note that these are only basic checks.
-They neither make use of automated reasoning nor evaluate the meaning of policy conditions.
+Please note that these are only basic checks: they neither make use of automated reasoning nor evaluate the meaning of policy conditions.